Sunken-City/CloudyCraft/ReadMe.txt

 Thank you very much for trying out my demo of CloudyCraft!
-This is my personal recreation of the core functionality in Minecraft, with a few extras not found in the game (such as a real-time alternate dimension, colored lighting, and functional stained glass).
+This is my personal recreation of the core functionality in Minecraft, with a few extras not found in the game (such as a real-time alternate dimension portals, colored lighting, and functional stained glass).
 The game was built from the ground up using my own homemade engine, written in C++ and using OpenGL for rendering.

+If you're here to try out the real-time portals, here's a quick primer on how to get started.
+While holding the middle mouse button, right click on a surface to create a portal.
+Since this has just been for debugging and has no gameplay meaning yet, it's a bit unweildy, but it works fine.
+There are a few physics bugs associated with them, especially on the edges, but they're a lot of fun already!
+You can technically close the portal in the same way as opening one, but you have to select the same block face, meaning you need to build up to cover up the portal in the other dimension and then right click.

 Please note that I've been taking more classes while working on this demo, so the code is a little messy (with some in-class demos added in the renderer that I